The Senior School provides authentic and effective learning opportunities to equip young women for life beyond the school gates.

 The learning environment at Collegiate encourages ambition and provides students with skills and opportunity to achieve their aspirations."

-Ever since I arrived at Collegiate the one thing I have appreciated is the unlimited opportunities that are available to me.
 I have always been grateful for everything Collegiate has provided me with.

 Over the years that I’ve been here the sense of belonging and family has been a constant.
 Your sense of place is always strong, it’s just a great place to be."